On the Search for Feedback in Reinforcement Learning: Introduction

 Global methods, more popularly known as approximate dynamic programming \cite{powell2007approximate,dp_bertsekas} or reinforcement learning (RL) methods \cite{sutton2018reinforcement}, seek to improve the control policy by repeated interactions with the environment while observing the system's responses.
 The repeated interactions, or learning trials, allow these algorithms to compute the solution of the dynamic programming problem (optimal value/Q-value function or optimal policy) either by constructing a model of the dynamics (model-based) \cite{pilco,Kumar2016, Mitrovic2010}, or directly estimating the control policy (model-free) \cite{sutton2018reinforcement,DDPG,trpo}.
 Standard RL algorithms are broadly divided into value-based methods, like Q-learning, and policy-based methods, like policy gradient algorithms.
 Recently, function approximation using deep neural networks has significantly improved the performance of reinforcement learning algorithms, leading to a growing class of literature on `deep reinforcement learning' \cite{acktr,trpo,ppo}.
 Despite the success, the training time required by such methods, and their variance, remains prohibitive.
-Our primary contribution in this paper is to show that performing RL via a local feedback parametrization is highly efficient and reliable when compared to the global approaches, while being superior in terms of robustness to noise, and further that global optimality can be recovered by replanning, which is made feasible via the fast and reliable local planner.
-As an extension of \cite{cdc_2017,D2C1.0}, the open-loop design in this paper uses ILQR instead of gradient descent, which greatly improves the training efficiency, reliability and the closed-loop performance.
-Further, the fourth order near optimality to the optimal stochastic control law, and the global optimality of the open-loop solution by iLQR is also established.
-Empirically, we show that local schemes such as D2C are preferable to global RL schemes due to their efficiency, reliability and closed-loop performance.
+Our primary contribution in this paper is to show that performing RL via a local feedback parametrization, is highly efficient and reliable, in terms of low variance, when compared to the global approaches.
+They are also superior in terms of robustness to noise, i.e., their performance is better ``globally" than the global methods.
+Finally, we show that global optimality, and hence performance, can be recovered by replanning, that is made feasible via the fast and reliable local planner.\\